houndstooth/houndstoothcraft/README.md

 An "effect", such as the cmyktooth effect, is just a type of houndstooth intended to be composed, along with defaults and overrides, into a main houndstooth.

-When you compose a houndstooth, you do so by composing each houndstooth layer's animations patterns into a finished animations pattern, each houndstooth layer's iterations patterns into a finished animations pattern, and each houndstooth layer's base patterns into a finished base pattern.
+When you compose a houndstooth, you do so by composing each houndstooth effect's animations patterns into a finished animations pattern, each houndstooth effect's layers patterns into a finished layers pattern, and each houndstooth effect's base patterns into a finished base pattern.

 ### pattern
 - example instances
 	- `basePattern`
 	- `animationsPattern`
-	- `iterationsPattern`
+	- `layersPattern`
 	- `PATTERN_STRUCTURE`
 - contents — all [settings](#setting)
 	- `colorSettings`